-Israeli stocks traded in New York tumbled the most in three months and Mellanox Technologies Ltd. (MLNX)’s U.S.-listed shares sank as the conflict in the Gaza Strip escalated.
+Israeli stocks traded in New York tumbled the most in three months and Mellanox Technologies Ltd. (MLNX:US)’s U.S.-listed shares sank as the conflict in the Gaza Strip escalated.

 Israeli jets struck the Gaza Strip yesterday, killing the leader of Hamas’s military wing as the army said it called up reserves and pledged the use of ground troops if required to end attacks on its citizens.
 Prime Minister Benjamin Netanyahu said in a televised address that “if there is need, the Israeli military is ready to broaden the operation.”
 In the U.S., stocks fell for a second day on concern President Barack Obama won’t be able to reach a budget-deficit reduction deal.